streamlit/streamlit/.github/pull_request_template.md

 ## Testing Plan

-- Explanation of no testing needed
+- Explanation of why no additional tests are needed
 - Unit Tests (JS and/or Python)
 - E2E Tests
-- Manual Testing Needed?
+- Any manual testing needed?

 ---